 Too hot on the beach?
 Another article in the Sun-Sentinel, "Easing into outdoor workouts on sultry summer days" by Dorene Internicola Reuters explains that for most healthy people it takes them 10-14 days to acclimate their bodies into exercising in the heat, but to achieve this you need to be working out in the heat!
 There are some other benefits to being in the heat, such as a lower risk for dehydration and you will sweat sooner, which means burning more calories.
 No more excuses!

 Remember to stay hydrated, I recommend drinking coconut water if you're working out at the beach since it replenishes your body fluids better than just plain water.

 Now what about beauty...

 Let's start with the face; every beach bum knows that the love of the beach causes your face to dry up.
 Well, a really good trick to combat the summertime dry is to take a summertime fruit, papaya, and mash it up and apply to your face for 3 minutes.
 This will get rid of pore-clogging dead skin cells.
-To fight the humidity while putting on make-up, all you need to do is just splash you're face with cold water and it will shrink your pores and stop perspiration enough to get a smooth base and the jolt of cold water will wake you up!
+To fight the humidity while putting on makeup, all you need to do is just splash your face with cold water and it will shrink your pores and stop perspiration enough to get a smooth base and the jolt of cold water will wake you up!
 Also, by spritzing an equal amount of water and witch hazel on your face and neck is stimulating and helps absorb oil.